 Fill in the form below with your details.
 It usually takes about 10 minutes.
 You’ll be asked to provide proof of benefit and pay your annual registration fee online.

 If you’re unable to pay online, you can register in person.
-Due to Covid-19 restriction, contact our animal hospital before visiting.
+Please contact our animal hospital before visiting.

 What you’ll need

 You’ll need to upload a scan, photo or screenshot of your benefit award letter or your latest Universal Credit account statement.
 The evidence you provide should clearly show: